Sign In Register

 Is Acorn a Good Place to Live?

-Based on current data, Acorn receives an overall livability score of 4.6 out of 5.0, earning a grade of A+.
-Key strengths include above-average household incomes, abundant sunshine, high health insurance coverage.
+Based on current data, Acorn receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low crime rates, abundant sunshine, high health insurance coverage.
 Areas to be aware of include high obesity rates.
-Acorn stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Acorn offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs